 A Clash of Kings

 Lady Donella Hornwood learns that Ramsay Snow, the bastard son of Roose, is massing men at the Dreadfort.
 She is concerned, as the lands of House Hornwood lands adjoin those of the Boltons.
 While returning from Winterfell's harvest feast, Donella is seized and forced to wed Ramsay.
 In response, Lord Wyman Manderly seizes Hornwood to prevent Ramsay from occupying it, and White Harbor knights battle Dreadfort men in the Hornwood forests.
-News reaches Winterfell via Ser Rodrik Cassel, but he does not have the manpower to stop them.
+News reaches Winterfell via Ser Rodrik Cassel, but he does not have the manpower to stop the fighting in the Hornwood.

 "Reek", a servant of House Bolton, is captured by Rodrik after the supposed death of Ramsay.
 After the capture of Winterfell by Theon Greyjoy, "Reek" aligns himself with Theon.
 Because Theon lacks the manpower to hold Winterfell, he allows "Reek" to leave to hopefully gather a few hundred reinforcements.
 However, "Reek" returns to Winterfell with six hundred men from the Dreadfort.
 He attacks Rodrik's army of Stark loyalists in a battle at Winterfell, reveals himself to be the still-living Ramsay Snow, and orders the sack of Winterfell.

 A Storm of Swords

 Lothar Frey reads a letter to Robb Stark, now King in the North, at Riverrun.
 According to Big Walder Frey, the women and children who survived the sack of Winterfell, which allegedly was caused by Theon's ironborn, were taken to safety at the Dreadfort by the Bastard of Bolton.

 The hosts of Roose and Robb meet at the Twins for the wedding of Lord Edmure Tully.
 Robb agrees with Roose to keep Theon captive at the Dreadfort.
 The Boltons turn on their Stark allies, however, and aid the Freys in slaughtering them at the Red Wedding.
 King Tommen I Baratheon signs decrees which name Roose the new Warden of the North and which legitimize Ramsay Snow as Ramsay Bolton.
 The Hand of the King, Lord Tywin Lannister, intends for the Dreadfort to battle the ironborn for control of the north.

 A Dance with Dragons